dogweather/forkful/content/en/go/numbers/generating-random-numbers.md

 weight: 12
 ---

-## What & Why?

-Generating random numbers in programming is about creating a sequence of numbers that cannot be reasonably predicted better than by chance.
-Programmers do it for a myriad of reasons, including simulations, games, and security applications, where unpredictability is key to functionality or secrecy.

 ## How to:
 In Go, random numbers are generated using the `math/rand` package for pseudo-random numbers or `crypto/rand` for cryptographically secure pseudo-random numbers.
 Let's explore both.

 ### Using `math/rand` for Pseudo-random Numbers
 First, import the `math/rand` package and the `time` package to seed the generator.
 Seeding ensures that you get a different sequence of numbers each run.

 ```go